Florida's climate's warmth and high humidity levels promote the growth of numerous

 treating them.
 Here, we will cover the basics of the three main categories of weeds: Sedges,

-Broadleaves, and Grasses (and how to help prevent them from sprouting up in the first place).
+Broadleaves and Grasses (and how to help prevent them from sprouting up first).

 Sedges

-Sedges are weeds with triangular-like stems that are quite thick and solid.
+Sedges are weeds with triangular-like stems that are pretty thick and solid.
 The stems on sedges

-are tall, and flower at the very top of the stem.
-Sedges are generally thought of as
+are tall and flower at the very top of the stem.
+Sedges are generally considered

-one of the most harmful types of weeds and can be extremely invasive.
+one of the most harmful weeds and can be highly invasive.
 The most prevalent

 sedge species in Florida are the yellow nutsedge and purple nutsedge.
 They prefer a damp